 When it comes to our faith in Christ, there is enormous difference between being able to recite facts about God…and allowing those facts to shape us into the people God created us to be.

-Growing up in faith is not an intellectual exercise.
+Growing up in our faith is not an intellectual exercise.
 It is a life-long process of allowing God’s truth to transform us.

 When Paul wrote this letter, he was in prison.
 And Paul was reflecting on the passion of his life, which was spreading the news of Jesus to the world.
 Paul was particularly excited about the spread of faith to non-Jewish people.